Fundamentals of role-based administration for System Center Configuration Manager

 For more information about collections, see Introduction to collections in System Center Configuration Manager.

 Before you configure role-based administration, check whether you have to create new collections for any of the following reasons:

-For information about how to configure collections for role-based administration, see Configure collections to manage security in the Configure role-based administration for System Center Configuration Manager topic.
+For information about how to configure collections for role-based administration, see Configure collections to manage security in the Configure role-based administration for System Center Configuration Manager article.

 Use security scopes to provide administrative users with access to securable objects.
 A security scope is a named set of securable objects that are assigned to administrator users as a group.
 All securable objects must be assigned to one or more security scopes.
 Configuration Manager has two built-in security scopes:

 The All built-in security scope grants access to all scopes.
-You cannot assign objects to this security scope.
+You can't assign objects to this security scope.